Skip to main content

 Elevation Certificates and BFE

-An Elevation Certificate (EC) is a critical document that records the elevation of a building's key features relative to the BFE.
-Prepared by a licensed surveyor, engineer, or architect, the EC provides the precise measurements needed to accurately rate a flood insurance policy and to verify compliance with floodplain regulations.
+An Elevation Certificate (EC) is a document that records the elevation of a building's key features relative to the BFE.
+It must be prepared by a licensed land surveyor, professional engineer, or architect who is authorized by their state or local jurisdiction to certify elevation data.
+The EC provides the precise measurements needed to accurately rate a flood insurance policy and to verify compliance with floodplain regulations.

 The Elevation Certificate documents several important measurements, including the elevation of the lowest floor, the top of the bottom floor, the lowest adjacent grade, the highest adjacent grade, and any attached garage floor elevation.
 By comparing these measurements to the BFE shown on the FIRM, your insurance agent can determine the correct premium for your property.